nrnb/GoogleSummerOfCode/.github/ISSUE_TEMPLATE/gsoc-project-idea.md

 Describe what the end result of the GSoC project should be.

 ### Difficulty Level X
-Give a difficulty level (to replace X) from 1-3, with 1 easiest and 3 hardest.
+Give a difficulty level (to replace X) either Easy, Medium or Hard.
 Make sure to tag the issue with this difficulty.
 Describe with a sentence or two why the project is this difficulty level.

 ### Size and Length of Project